openedx/edx-documentation/en_us/enterprise_api/source/api_reference/reference.rst

      - One of ``Current``, ``Upcoming``.
    * - ``content_type``
      - enum string
      - Type of learning item.
-One of ``course``, ``courserun``, or ``program``.
+In this case, the value is ``courserun``.
    * - ``end``
      - datetime
      - The end date of the course run.
    * - ``enrollment_end``
      - datetime
-     - The last time at which learners can enroll.
+     - The last date and time by which learners can enroll in this course run.
    * - ``enrollment_start``
      - datetime
-     - The first time at which learners can enroll.
+     - The first date and time by which learners can enroll in this course run.
    * - ``enrollment_url``
-     - sring
+     - string
      - The URL for the enrollment page.
    * - ``full_description``
      - string
      - The long description of the course and its content.
    * - ``has_enrollable_seats``
      - boolean
-     - Whether learners can enroll in the course.
+     - Whether learners can enroll in the course run.
    * - ``image_url``
      - string
      - The URL for the About page image for the course.